footprintanalytics/footprint-web/docs/contributing.md

 Once the main UX flows have been dialed in, there will be a hi-fidelity visual design.

-Features that are ready for design are tagged [Design Needed](https://github.com/metabase/metabase/labels/.Design%20Needed).
+Features that are ready for design are are tagged [Design Needed](https://github.com/metabase/metabase/labels/.Design%20Needed).
 Once a feature has had a reasonably complete visual design it should be tagged [Help Wanted](https://github.com/metabase/metabase/labels/.Help%20Wanted).

 ### D) Build the feature